nikolayvoronchikhin/jetport-local/README.md

 # jetport-local

-Create development VM using vagrant and install required software using ansible to initialize complete development environment.
+Create development VM using Vagrant and install required software using Ansible to initialize complete development environment.

 ## Installation